-According to the Brewer’s Association, 165 breweries closed their doors in 2017 (up 70% from the prior year).
+According to the Brewer’s Association, hundreds of breweries close their doors each year.

 Why does it happen?
 What is the leading cause of failure?

 And most importantly, how can you avoid a similar fate?

 Bart Watson, chief economist for the BA says that some of the reasons for brewery failures is increased competition, rent and landlord issues.

 The truth is, there are probably a million different reasons.

 However, the #1 reason why craft breweries fail is that they run out of cash.

 Cash is king.
 Cash is the fuel that keeps the business running.
 Run out of cash and you’re done.

 So, how do you avoid running out of cash?
 For starters, get a laser focus on the 5 Cash Flow Drivers.